kuujo/vertigo/README.md

 and are hidden from event bus address details which are defined in network configurations.
 This is the element that makes Vertigo components reusable.

-While Vertigo does use an acking mechanism internally, Vertigo messages are not guaranteed to arrive in order.
-When a message is sent on an output port, the message will be immediately sent to all connected components.
-Once each component replies to the message indicating that it has received the message successfully, the message will be removed from the output queue.
-Vertigo uses adaptive event bus timeouts to quickly detect failures and resend lost messages.
+Vertigo messages are guaranteed to arrive in order.
+See [how it works](#how-it-works) for more information.

 Vertigo also provides an API that allows for logical grouping and ordering of messages known as [groups](#working-with-message-groups).
 Groups are strongly ordered named